Utah Homeownership Authority

 Target debt-to-income ratio

-Estimated home price you may afford
+Estimated affordable home price

 Based on a 43% target DTI with Conventional financing.